Iliyan31/Software-architectures/README.md

-# Software-architectures
+# Expense buddy
-Software architectures university course
+### Software architectures university course

+## Description
+The purpose of this university course was to design software architecture without programming implementation